 Here’s a breakdown of exactly what happened…

 (Note: I am not recommending any of these diets.
-Like I said, they are all crazy, extreme and obviously FAR from ideal.
-However, they’re still useful for showing how unnecessary a low carb diet truly is.)
+Like I said, they are all crazy, extreme, and obviously far from ideal.
+However, they’re still useful for showing how unnecessary a low carb diet is for losing weight.)

 - The Twinkie Diet

 Mark Haub, a professor of human nutrition at Kansas State University, went on a 10-week diet comprised largely of snack foods that are super high in carbs/sugar (e.g. Twinkies, Little Debbie cakes, Doritos, Oreos, brownies, sugary cereals, etc.).
 However, he also created a caloric deficit.
 Guess what happened?
 He lost 27 lbs in 2 months and reduced his body fat percentage from 33.4% to 24.9%.
 He also reduced his “bad” cholesterol (LDL) by 20%, increased his “good” cholesterol (HDL) 20%, and reduced triglycerides by 39%. (source)

 John Cisna, a high school science teacher from Iowa, went on a McDonald’s-only diet for 3 straight months comprised primarily of foods like Big Macs, Quarter Pounders, McMuffins, various desserts (such as sundaes and ice cream), and other typical fast food items.
 However, he also created a caloric deficit.
 Guess what happened?
 He lost 37 lbs during those 90 days. (source)